loanmarket/mycrm-api-sample/README.md

 The following information will be required to support your request:
 - The operation(s) you wish to perform (e.g. read contacts)
 - The context of the access.
 For example, it may be for a broker organisation or based on a subscription agreement
+- If you intend to use real-time updates from MyCRM via webhooks

 ## Reviewing the API